 Different types of cysts may develop on the ovary; they can vary in size and may affect one or both of the ovaries.
 Often the cause of the cyst is unknown.
-In some women ovarian cysts may be found to be cancerous.
+In some people, ovarian cysts may be found to be cancerous.
 The final diagnosis may not be possible until after the cyst has been removed.
 The type of surgery necessary will depend upon what is found at the time of the operation.
 Your doctor will discuss the options with you before surgery.

-We use a combination of a scoring system, assessment of scans and blood tests to determine our concern about the risk of cancer this is known as the Risk of Malignancy Index (RMI).
+We use a combination of a scoring system, assessment of scans and blood tests to determine our concern about the risk of cancer, this is known as the Risk of Malignancy Index (RMI).

-If the suspicion of cancer is high we will advise you to have 'staging' surgery.
+If the suspicion of cancer is high, we will advise you to have 'staging' surgery.

-Women with cancer of the vulva may need to undergo surgery to remove either some or all of the tissues in this area (see diagram).
+A person with cancer of the ovary may need to undergo surgery to remove either some or all of the tissues in this area (see diagram).
 How much is removed during the operation will depend upon the type of cancer cells, the size, the position and whether it has spread beyond the original area.
-Your general health and symptoms (such as discomfort, pain, burning or itching) in the area are also considered when planning your surgery.
+Your general health and symptoms (such as discomfort, pain, nausea, vomiting, bowel or bladder habit changes or a reduced appetite) are also considered when planning your surgery.

-This involves:
+Surgery involves:

-- Total Hysterectomy (womb and cervix), removal of both tubes and ovaries (salpingo-oophorectomy) or just the removal of the affected ovary (oophorectomy) if future fertility is required - Assessment and removal of the pelvic lymph glands and the possibly the lymph glands around the aorta - Removal or biopsy of the fat pad in the abdomen (Omentum)
+- Total Hysterectomy (womb and cervix), removal of both tubes and ovaries (salpingo-oophorectomy) or just the removal of the affected ovary (oophorectomy) if future fertility is required. - Assessment and removal of the pelvic lymph glands and possibly the lymph glands around the aorta - Removal or biopsy of the fat pad in the abdomen (Omentum)